- Compare

 Governance

-Arbitrum and Aptos governance are both coming soon
+Arbitrum and Aptos governance are both on-chain

 Arbitrum vs Aptos Real-Time TPS Chart